mhenke/cfwheels-training/02-comments.md

 Look at an article in your browser to make sure the partial is showing up.
 Then we can start figuring out the details of the form.

-Ok, now look at your "Articles.cfc" in the "new" method.
+Ok, now look at your "Articles.cfc" in the _new_ action.
 Remember how we had to create a blank Article object so Wheels could figure out which fields an article has?
 We need to do the same thing before we create a form for the comment.
-But when we view the article and display the comment form we're not running the article's "new" method, we're running the "show" method.
-So we'll need to create a blank Comment object inside that "show" method like this:
+But when we view the article and display the comment form we're not running the article's _new_ action, we're running the _how_ action.
+So we'll need to create a blank Comment object inside that _show_ action like this:

 ```cfm
 <cfset comment = article.newComments() />